neurolaboratories/perf/README.md

 ![Processing timings](results/mixed-processing.png)

-We have a flat reponse, with variable timing increases because of the randomness aspect of the requests.
+We have a flat response, with variable timing increases because of the randomness aspect of the requests.

 **HTTP response time ([pdf](results/mixed.pdf))**: